Tut-k0/offensive-lab/docs/initial-setup.md

 With the default allowed and blocked rules in place, the DMZ should be fully functional.
 LAN can access DMZ, but not vice versa.

+#### Elastic Agent Firewall Rules
+We need to make some PASS rules to allow DMZ hosts that we plop the Elastic Agent on to communicate with Security Onion.
+These are going to be direct IP rules, unless we configure Security Onion to use hostnames, in which case we need to have DNS to LAN potentially required as well.
+The port for Elastic Agent Enrollment on Security Onion is `8220` and the logstash port is `5055`.

+To add the rule to allow enrollment/agent traffic to Security Onion over `8220`, go into `Firewall` -> `Rules` -> `OPT1` and create a new rule.
+Set the following options:
+1. Select `Pass` as the action.
+2. Select `OPT1` as the interface.
+3. Select `IPv4` for the address family.
+4. Select `TCP` for the protocol.
+5. Enter `OPT1 subnets` as the source address.
+6. Select `Address or Alias` for Destination and enter the Security Onion IP address `10.13.37.5`.
+7. For the destination port range, select `8220` for the **From** field, and `8220` for the **To** field.
+8. Set the description to `Allow OPT1 hosts elastic agent communication to Security Onion`.
+9. Click Save.
+10. Reorder this new rule so that it is before all other rules (at the top).
+11. Save the rules and apply the changes.

+Repeat the same steps for the logstash port `5055`.
+So two rules are added and put to the top, and that should allow elastic agents to work correctly in the DMZ subnet.

 ## Security Onion Setup
 Following loosely off of: https://docs.securityonion.net/en/2.4/vmware.html#workstation-pro and https://docs.securityonion.net/en/2.4/hardware.html#hardware